rftheisen/learningJournal/Entries.md

 Web based vulneratbility scanner
 - Must create default user after install
 - Still need to get openvas running properly and login
+- I decided to use Nikto for the vuln scannner

+Nikto Skills:
+- Nikto is a web vulnerability scanner
+- It found a login page in /cdn-cgi/login

 Cool podcasts: